grzro/FTP_serv/README.md

 The way that serwer works is based on RFCs: 959, 2228, 2389

+>17.12.2018
+Added user validation mechanism consisting on a text file with users data in JSON.

 >16.12.2018
 Capabilities of app are much more expanded.
 Now while working with TotalCommander you can upload file, create and delete directories (files as well) and move to the parent directory (bugfix).
 Finally client get real file size.